 Make It Fun

 There are many ways to make reading fun and engage your child in this process.
+Playing a game, reading directions or even a scavenger hunt is a fun way to encourage reading.
 Cooking together is always a good example.
 Have your child choose something they would like to cook for dinner or dessert.
 Look for a recipe together and have them read the ingredients list and the method as you work together to create a culinary delight.

 Another idea is to go for a visit to your local library and choose books that you can read together or that they would be really interested in.
 If you have a child who loves helicopters, talk to the librarian and see what they can find that might engage them in their favourite topic.

 Find a time every day where you can sit together and read.
 When I have worked with reluctant readers, I will often suggest that we take turns reading a page (or even a sentence) each.
 In most cases, they want to be with you and they want to hear the story so this partnership might make them more willing.

 It is incredible how much difference it makes as you guide them through this process – just being with you and reading together might change their whole approach.

 As a parent, I understand that it is sometimes easy to compare your child and their abilities.
 We might compare them to a child the same age or even a sibling.
 This can be dangerous and unhelpful.
 Try to focus on finding reading material and text types that are relevant to the actual ability and interests of the specific child rather than what you think they should be able to read.
 Reading something is better than reading nothing at all.